Please enter your name, email and zip code below to sign up!

-* Serving as the Lead Agency on the City of Chicago's Feeding Task Force.
+* Served as the Lead Agency on the City of Chicago's Feeding Task Force.

-* Providing meals to individuals the City of Chicago identifies as among the most vulnerable in quarantine or isolation.
+* Provided meals to individuals the City of Chicago identified as among the most vulnerable in quarantine or isolation.

 * Provided meals, snacks, and hydration to the City of Chicago Emergency Operations Center and 311 operators, the Cook County Emergency Operations Center, the National Guard and the Cook County Medical Examiner’s Office, the City’s overflow congregate shelters, and DuPage County’s first responder alternative housing.

 Create a fundraiser to help families and first responders impacted by the coronavirus pandemic.Start a Fundraiser